engtuncay/engtuncay.github.io/web-javascript/js-intro-13-1-Modules.md

 </script>
 ```

-**Info**

----
+*Info : window-level global*

 In the browser, we can make a variable window-level global by explicitly assigning it to a `window` property, e.g. `window.user = "John"`.

 Then all scripts will see it, both with `type="module"` and without it.

 That said, making such global variables is frowned upon.
-Please try to avoid them.
+Please try to avoid them. (tor:frown upon hoşgörmemek,ayıplamak)

 ---

-### A module code is evaluated only the first time when imported
+- A module code is evaluated only the first time when imported

-If the same module is imported into multiple other modules, its code is executed only once, upon the first import.
+If the same module is imported into multiple other modules, its code is *executed only once*, upon the first import.
 Then its exports are given to all further importers.

 The one-time evaluation has important consequences, that we should be aware of.